travis-ci/docs-travis-ci-com/user/languages/scala.md

 This guide covers build environment and configuration topics specific to Scala projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Scala builds are not available on the OSX environment.

 ## Overview

 Travis CI environment provides a large set of build tools for JVM languages with [multiple JDKs, Ant, Gradle, Maven](/user/languages/java/#Overview) and [sbt](http://www.scala-sbt.org).